 The following Family guidance note provides comprehensive and up to date legal information covering:

-This Practice Note is impacted by the decision of the UK on 23 June 2016 to leave the EU.
+This Practice Note is impacted by the exit of the UK from the EU on 31 January 2020.
 This has implications for practitioners considering which courts have jurisdiction to determine a dispute.
 For guidance, see Practice Note: Brexit and family law.
 This Practice Note sets out the current position on the recognition of overseas marriage or civil partnership.

-whether a formal or informal foreign order relating to a marriage or civil partnership (entered into in this jurisdiction or abroad) is recognised for the purposes of further proceedings or enforcement steps in England, and
+whether a formal or informal foreign order relating to a marriage or civil partnership (entered into in this jurisdiction or abroad) is recognised for the purposes of further proceedings or enforcement steps in England and Wales, and

 the requirements for an application for a declaration of status